Summer is here, friends! Hopefully you’ll take a well-deserved vacation, or at least hit the pool.

 Whether you’re boating or just playing around at the pool, life jackets (also called PFDs – personal flotation devices) give parents an extra layer of protection against accidental drowning, which is the second leading cause of death in children under 14.

-Your garden-variety life jacket for an infant is a Type II PFD, which is for “near shore” rescue (as opposed to Type I, which is for rough, offshore conditions, and a longer rescue wait time).
+Your garden-variety baby life jacket is a Type II PFD, which is for “near shore” rescue (as opposed to Type I, which is for rough, offshore conditions, and a longer rescue wait time).
 Type II jackets have head and neck support, which will typically upright an unconscious person — or a young child with poor body control — in the water.
 Thus, these are preferred for infants and young toddlers.

 The big downside to Type II vests is that they are very bulky and restrictive – especially around the neck – and most kids initially resist when donning them for the first time.
 Not to worry though; with enough repetition, they’ll get used to it over time.